SSO Configuration via ADFS

 Adding api to adfs

-- Name: keycloak - API (or another name)
+- Name: keycloak - API (or any name you prefer)

-- Identifier: keycloak (must match the Client Identifier field in the server application)
+- Identifier: keycloak (must match the Client Identifier from the server application)

 - Access control policy: Permit everyone

-- Permitted scopes: select allatclaims in addition to openid which is selected by default
+- Permitted scopes: select allatclaims in addition to the default openid

-The allatclaims scope is intended to copy all fields from the access token to the id token from AD FS for transmission to Keycloak.
+The allatclaims scope copies every field from the AD FS access token into the ID token sent to Keycloak.

 Adding api to adfs - result